Arkandos/elder-arcana/content/Rules/Core Rules.md

 | Light Wounds | \-1 |
 | Medium Wounds | \-3 |
 | Heavy Wounds | \-5 |
 The Wound penalty is applied to all Tests, Defenses, and to Recovery rolls.
 Wounds are harder to heal than Health.
-Each day spent resting reduces the severity of your Wounds by 1 step.
+Each day spent [[Exploration|resting]] reduces the severity of your Wounds by 1 step.
 ### Dying and Death
 Once your health reaches 0, you become unconscious and start dying.
 Every round, you must make a Stamina Test of (your absolute health).
 Success means you do not lose any more Health this round.
 Scoring an additional success means you Stabilize and are no longer dying.
 Failure means you lose 1 Health.
 When your health reaches a negative value equal to half your maximum Health, you die.
 ### Defeated